Caught up in the tangled wires of Nigeria’s electricity

 Although it has the largest reserve of gas in Africa, Nigeria cannot provide its population with electricity.
 Electricians, both legal and illegal, risk their lives on the power lines to earn enough to survive and provide for their families.
 When the lights go out, or customers can no longer pay their bills, the people have to take matters into their own hands.
+Take Light is an urgent doc that reveals a rarely-glimpsed side of Nigerian society.

 In Port Harcourt, a major refining hub in the Niger Delta, blackouts are the norm.
 They cover the bustling city just like the soot from the regular gas flares.
 Militant groups begin to convey their anger by destroying gas pipes and attacking failing power facilities.
 “They don’t give what belongs to us”, says the leader of one group.
 Without electricity, people turn to burning their own kerosene and diesel.
 They get burned or poisoned by carbon monoxide, placing further strain on hospitals.
 We see one which can’t even power the mortuary fridges.